MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 Initialize
 ----------

-After MCDR has been installed, you can verify the installation with the following command:

-.. code-block-mcdr-version:: bash

-    $ mcdreforged
-    MCDReforged v@@MCDR_VERSION@@

 Let's say your are going to start MCDR in a folder named ``my_mcdr_server``.
 Then you can run the following commands to initialize the environment for MCDR:

 .. code-block:: bash